-A rule-reversal Go/No-Go task to assess the role of cortical bulbar feedback in behavioral flexibility
+A rule-reversal Go/No-Go task to assess the role of cortical bulbar feedback axons in behavioral flexibility

-To determine whether cortical bulbar feedback supports behavioral flexibility, we engaged mice in a rule-reversal Go/No-Go task, while simultaneously monitoring the dynamics of feedback axons and synaptic boutons via multiphoton imaging of GCaMP5/7b signals (Figs. 1a, b; Supplementary Figs. 1-3, Methods).
+To determine whether cortical bulbar feedback axons support behavioral flexibility, we engaged mice in a rule-reversal Go/No-Go task, while simultaneously monitoring the dynamics of feedback axons and synaptic boutons via multiphoton imaging of GCaMP5/7b signals

+(Fig. 1a, b; Supplementary Figs. 1-5, "Methods" section).
 To investigate whether feedback axons represent stimulus contingency and/or trial outcome independent of the sensory modality, we used one olfactory and one auditory cue instead of two odors.
 We trained water-deprived head-fixed mice to discriminate between two brief (350 ms) sensory cues: a pure tone target ('Go') stimulus and a monomolecular odorant ('No-Go').
 We encouraged mice to respond to the 'Go' stimulus by licking to collect small water rewards from a spout placed in front of their mouth.
-Conversely, we trained them to refrain from licking in response to the 'No-Go' stimulus by imposing a time-out period and delivering white-noise sound before initiating the next trial in the event of spurious licking (Methods).
-To disambiguate the neural signatures of reward contingency from motion artifacts related to licking and other signals, in a subset of experiments we imposed a 500 ms delay between the cue offset and the reporting period, when water reward was available (Fig. 1b, Supplementary Fig. 1a 'nodelay' vs. 'delay' versions).
-Once mice learned the stimulus-reward association and reached higher than 75% accuracy (behavioral performance), we switched the stimulus reward contingency in blocks of contiguous trials between Odor-Go blocks (odorant rewarded) and Sound-Go blocks (tone rewarded, Fig. 1a).
+Conversely, we trained them to refrain from licking in response to the 'No-Go' stimulus by imposing an additional time-out period and delivering a white-noise sound before initiating the next trial in the event of spurious licking ("Methods" section).
+To disambiguate the neural signatures of reward contingency from motion artifacts related to licking and other signals, in a subset of experiments we imposed a 500 ms delay between the cue offset and the reporting period when water reward was available (Fig. 1b, Supplementary Fig. 1a 'no-delay' vs. 'delay' versions; see "Methods" section).
+Experiments from both versions of the task were analyzed in parallel and provided qualitatively similar results (see "Methods" section, Supplementary Information).
+For clarity, we focus on the delay version of the task for the analyses discussed below.
+To ensure that mice use both cues to solve the task, and cannot time their responses solely based on the delivery of a preferred cue (odor or sound), we used flat hazard rate inter-trial intervals (ITI) drawn from an exponential distribution (Supplementary Fig. 1f).
+In conjunction with variable inter-cue intervals for consecutive trials (Supplementary Fig. 1g) based on each trial's outcome (hit vs. correct rejections vs. false alarms vs. misses), and the lack of overt signals to mark the start of a trial, this strategy ensured that mice could not predict the onset of the sensory cues ("Methods" section).
+Once mice learned the stimulus-reward association and reached higher than 75% accuracy (behavioral performance), we switched the stimulus-reward contingency in blocks of contiguous trials between 'Odor Go blocks' (odorant rewarded) and 'Sound-Go blocks' (tone rewarded, Fig. 1a, c; Supplementary Fig. 1c).
 No explicit cue marked the block transition (rule-reversal) events.